melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

+THe number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size).

 *Recreational age composition data*

 There are no recreational age composition data available for vermilion rockfish.

-There are no recreational age composition data available for vermilion.
+There are no recreational age composition data available for vermilion from state sampling programs.
 Otoliths are available from collaborative with Cal Poly to investigate the precision of back-calculating whole fish lenght from filleted fish in the CPFV fleet.
 These otoliths were not aged for this assessment.

 ## Fishery-Independent data